greghuang8/Geovis/README.md

 2. Open yyz_fra.R and Run.
 Same instructions apply for running mapdeck.
 3. Read the comments.
 There can be multiple variations of the maps run - you can just run specific chunks of code to get separate results.

-Please forward any questions to gregory.huang <at> ryerson.ca.
+Please forward any questions to gregory.huang@ryerson.ca.